RHIT-CSSE/csse332/labs/lab00/index.md

 # Exercises

-There are four sets of exercises in this lab, that range in difficulty from straightforward to medium.
+There are three sets of exercises in this lab and one optional practice exercise, that range in difficulty from straightforward to medium.
 Since this is a review lab, there will be no really challenging tasks.
 Expect those to show in the following labs.

 ## Warmup